Mohamed-Elbohy1/Dog-Breed-Classifier/README.md

 ### Metrics

-in this Project we Use "Accuracy" as  a metric for model performance because i think all classes are equally importamt,
+in this Project we Use "Accuracy" as  a metric for model performance because i think all classes are equally important,

 ![Accuracy](images/Accuracy.JPG)